8 Ways to Get More From Your Garmin Data With Companion Apps

 Let Us Give Credit Where It Is Due

 Garmin Connect is not a bad app.
 It syncs your watch data reliably, shows your workout history in a clean timeline, and gives you access to a genuinely impressive range of metrics.
-Body battery, training status, HRV tracking, sleep staging, stress monitoring -- your Garmin watch collects more physiological data than most lab setups from a decade ago.
+Body battery, training status, HRV tracking, sleep staging, and stress monitoring.
+Your Garmin watch collects more physiological data than most lab setups from a decade ago.

 Garmin Connect shows each of these on separate screens.
 There is no way to see, for example, how your sleep score correlates with your next-day workout quality over the past three months.
 You cannot identify that your best interval sessions consistently happen after nights where your HRV is above a certain threshold.
 You cannot spot that your body battery drops unusually fast on days following strength training.

-What this costs you: Without seeing these connections, you are making training decisions based on isolated data points instead of patterns.
-You might push through a hard session on a day when three different metrics are telling you to rest -- but you would only know that if you could see them together.
+Why it matters: Without seeing these connections, you are making training decisions based on isolated data points instead of patterns.
+You might push through a hard session on a day when three different metrics are telling you to rest, but you would only know that if you could see them together.

 Garmin Connect displays your data in charts and graphs.
 That is it.
 It does not interpret what the data means for your specific situation.
 Your training load ratio might be spiking into the danger zone, but Connect will not tell you what to do about it beyond a generic "Unproductive" training status label.